 LOCKER UPCYCLE: BOOKCASE OR OPEN SHELVING

-This locker upcycle transforms the locker from closed storage space to open storage shelving.
+This upcycle transforms the locker from closed storage space to open storage shelving.
 It can be used as a bookshelf.
 In addition, you could add cute baskets for practical storage.

 I can envision wiring it with lights and adding curio items to create a cute and funky display of my favorite things!